Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-l4-4Py1TgKM.md

 ### Transcript

-> a dedicated service coming uh coming yes when next question
+> a dedicated service coming, coming yes when next question